SalomePlatform/yacs/doc/gui_components.rst

 2D Viewer
 ---------
 The user can display a presentation of the schema in the 2D Viewer based on the Qt drawing capabilities.
 The high-level 2D Viewer classes from SALOME GUI QxGraph package are used for this purpose.
-QxGraph classes also support interactive selection/hilighting in 2D View with the mouse, however selection capabilities will not be used in YACS GUI for SALOME 4.1.
+QxGraph classes also support interactive selection/hilighting in 2D View with the mouse.